 Please review the current Student Handbook for more information about other transfer opportunities (AP/CLEP exams, high school credit, military credit).

-Students on Academic Dismissal, as a part of the re-admit process, may be directed to contact the SSC to schedule an appointment for career counseling, which can include interest and aptitude testing to help determine whether or not the student should remain in his or her current program of study.
-Upon request of counseling, SSC staff will meet with the student, review his or her academic history, and suggest appropriate remediation and/or recommend the student consider changing to a program of study to which he or she is better suited.
-For students under evaluation by the re-admit committee, consideration will be given to Career Scope results and the recommendations of SSC staff.
+Students on Academic Dismissal, as a part of the re-admit process, may be directed to contact the Advising and Retention Center (ARC) to schedule an appointment for career counseling.
+Upon request of counseling, ARC staff will meet with the student, review his or her academic history, and suggest appropriate remediation.
+This may include referral to the Testing Center to take Career Scope, an interest and aptitude assessment, to help determine whether or not the student should remain in his or her current program of study or consider changing to a program to which he or she is better suited.
+For students under evaluation by the re-admit committee, consideration will be given to Career Scope results and the recommendations of ARC staff.

 A “no show” is a student whose name appears on the class roster but fails to attend class the first time after his/her name appears on the roll.
 Any student reported as a “no show” by an instructor will be administratively dropped from the class.

 No shows shall receive a 100 percent refund of applicable tuition (hours below 15-hour tuition cap) and applicable refundable fees, excluding the application fee.

 Any student receiving financial aid who is reported as a “no show” will have his/her financial aid award for that class cancelled.
 All financial aid awards based on courses that students do not attend will be cancelled, and the student will be responsible for all applicable charges.